bevyengine/rfcs/networked_replication.md

 [Link to my explanation of important replication concepts.](../main/replication_concepts.md)

-> Please treat all terms like determinism, state transfer, snapshots, and eventual consistency as placeholders.
-We could easily label them differently.
+> Please consider terms like determinism, state transfer, snapshots, etc. as placeholders.

 Bevy aims to make developing networked games as simple as possible.
 There isn't one replication strategy that works best for every game, but Bevy provides those it has under one API.

 First think about your game and consider which form of replication might fit best.
 Players can *either* send their inputs to each other (or through a relay) and independently and deterministically simulate the game *or* they can send their inputs to a single machine (the server) who simulates the game and sends back updated game state.

-> Honestly, Bevy could put something like a questionnaire in the docs.
-Genre and player count pretty much choose the replication strategy for you.
+> Bevy could have a questionnaire in the docs.
+Genre and player count basically choose for you.

 Next, determine which components and systems affect the global simulation state and tag them accordingly.
 Usually adding `#[derive(Replicate)]` to all replicable components is enough.
 You can additionally decorate gameplay logic and systems with `#[client]` or `#[server]` for conditional compilation.

 Lastly, add these simulation systems to the `NetworkFixedUpdate` app state.
 Bevy will take care of all state rollback, serialization, and compression internally.
 Other than that, you're free to write your game as if it were local multiplayer.

-> This guide is pretty lazy lol, but that's the gist of it.

 ### Example: "Networked" Components